LayerManager/layman/README.md

 # start dockerized containers in background
 make start-demo-full
 ```
 Initial startup may take few minutes (download docker images, build it, run it).
 You are interested in container named `layman`.
-You can check it's logs with command
+You can check its logs with command
 ```bash
 docker logs -f layman
 ```